bleach86/MCtimer/README.md

 The real time timer is updated every milisecond.
 It can be paused using a configurable hotkey, then it can be reset and started with a configurable hotkey.
 And the timer can be closed using a configurable hotkey.
 For Mac, use Left-click to pause, right-click to reset/start, and middle click to exit.
 The IGT timer automatically reset when a new world is created.
 And the RTA timer can also be set to autostart on world load.
-The timer is also visible over full screen windows.
-The only one out there.
+The timer is also visible over full screen windows on Linux.

 This runs on Linux, MacOS, and Windows.
 Recomended python 3.6+ If running mctimer.py directly.